AwalaApp/network-website/service-providers/implementation/architecture.md

 ![](./diagrams/decentralised-service-same-gateway.png)

+Note that before either Alice or Bob sends the first parcel, the recipient of that parcel must've provided the sender with a PDA and an encryption key -- and because the channel hasn't been established, these will have to shared out-of-band.
+The first parcel could then include another PDA to allow the recipient to send messages back.

 ### Hybrid services

 The services above could benefit from using both centralisation and decentralisation.
 For example:

 - Twitter could keep tweeting as a centralised service, but direct messages could be implemented as a decentralised service.
 - WhatsApp could keep the exchange of messages as a decentralised service, but implement a centralised "user directory" to facilitate the initial introduction between users.
-Without a centralised service, users would have to use other means to exchange the initial cryptographic keys they need to communicate on a decentralised service, which would hurt UX.
+Without a centralised service, users would have to use other means to exchange the initial PDA and encryption key, which would hurt UX.

 ## Adding Relaynet support to existing Internet-based services